tinuzz/wp-plugin-trackserver/README.md

 \[tsmap track=&lt;id&gt;\]

-See the FAQ section for more information on the shortcode's supported attributes.
+See the FAQ section for more information on the shortcode's supported attributes and other usage pointers.

 For more information, please see:
 * [Trackserver WordPress plugin](https://www.grendelman.net/wp/trackserver-wordpress-plugin/) - Information and demos